Josh Morrissey: Professional

-Morrissey was called-up to Winnipeg's American Hockey League (AHL) affiliate, the St. John's IceCaps, during the 2013–14 season, playing eight regular season games as well as 20 games in the 2014 Calder Cup playoffs.
+Morrissey was called up to Winnipeg's American Hockey League (AHL) affiliate, the St. John's IceCaps, during the 2013–14 season, playing eight regular season games as well as 20 games in the 2014 Calder Cup playoffs.
 The Jets assigned him to the Manitoba Moose (their new AHL affiliate) the following season, although they briefly called him up late in the season to make his NHL debut in a home game against the Montreal Canadiens on March 5, 2016.

 Morrissey scored his first career NHL goal on November 15, 2016, in a 4–0 win over the Chicago Blackhawks.
 He finished his first full season with the Jets with 6 goals and 20 points in 82 games.
 During his second season with the Jets, Morrissey recorded 26 points in 81 games to help the Jets qualify for the 2018 Stanley Cup playoffs.
-During the first round, Morrissey was suspended one game for cross checking Eric Staal of the Minnesota Wild.
+During the first round, Morrissey was suspended one game for cross-checking Eric Staal of the Minnesota Wild.

 On September 12, 2019, Morrissey signed an 8-year, $50 million extension with the Jets, carrying an annual average of $6.25 million.
-Later, on October 1, 2019, just prior to the start of the 2019–20 NHL season Morrissey was named an alternate captain of the Jets.
+Later, on October 1, 2019, just before the start of the 2019–20 NHL season Morrissey was named an alternate captain of the Jets.

+2025-26 Season

+Morrisey became the Jets' all-time leader in scoring by a defenceman following a March 7 game against the Vancouver Canucks, passing Dustin Byfuglien.